epics-containers/epics-containers.github.io/docs/user/tutorials/ioc_changes1.rst

 .. code-block:: bash

-    # Do this from the host terminal (not the devcontainer terminal)
+    # Do this from a host terminal (not a devcontainer terminal)
     cd bl01t
     git add .
     git commit -m "Added extra.db"